SASKATOON ISLAND PROVINCIAL PARK

 In 1899 Alex Monkman, one the the 1st settlers of the area, built a cabin north of the park and a trading post.
 The Hudson's Bay Company moved its Trading Post nearby.
 Roman Catholic Priests soon built a mission house on the south side of the lake, and later Anglican and Methodist Churches built a mission house.

+In 1912 Lake Saskatoon became a village and about that time the telegraph line came to the area.
 The first school in the area was built in 1913 known as Cutbank Lake School.
 An old mill near the shores of Lake Saskatoon was turned into a school in those early years.
 In 1929 a two-room school was built on the north side of the lake for grades 1-6 and 7-11 and continued to operate until 1955 when the students were transferred to Wembley.

 The community of Lake Saskatoon continued to grow until 1924 when the railway by-passed it by 3 miles to the present location of Wembley.
 Most businesses moved to the new townsite and the Village of Lake Saskatoon eventually died.